Creating a text template

 Text templates can be of three different types: Data sheet,

-Word processing or
+Data sheet, Word processing or

 Other.
 Each text template refers to exactly one table (accounts, events, etc.), can access corresponding database references and lists and is offered for selection in this context.